Public Health – Coronaviris

 - avoiding crowds and mass gatherings where it is difficult to keep the appropriate distance away from others

-- attempting to keep a distance of 1.5 metres between themselves and other people where possible, for example when they are out and about in public place.
+- keeping a distance of 1.5 metres between yourself and other people where possible.

 - avoiding shaking hands, hugging, or kissing other people